Greece's ruling conservatives extend lead in opinion polls

 However, the Greek economy remains stuck with a record unemployment rate of 27 percent and a harsh recession.

-Despite the improved ratings, a rift has emerged within the coalition over a draft anti-racism bill aimed at stopping violence against immigrants that activists blame on sympathizers of the far-right Golden Dawn party.
+Despite the improved ratings, a rift has emerged within the coalition over a draft anti-racism bill aimed at stopping violence against immigrants that activists blame on sympathisers of the far-right Golden Dawn party.

 The bill, sponsored by the coalition's two junior partners, the Socialist PASOK and Democratic Left parties, proposes penalties ranging from fines to withdrawal of voting rights for those inciting racial hatred or carrying out attacks.